What our students think of us

 Back when he was 19, Jad founded eTobb, a startup that connects patients & doctors in the middle east.
 Since then, he's been on a mission to inspire developers, by presenting advanced topics & best practices at conferences around the world.
 He's also passionate about open source and loves teaching at Le Wagon.

 After some years spent teaching future programmers, Martin worked as a Software Engineer, Team Leader and Agile Coach.
-Co-founder of PullReview, a toolchain which helps Ruby developers to improve their coding practices, he took up the role of Lead Technical Coach at Le Wagon Brussels.
+He then co-founded PullReview, a toolchain which helps Ruby developers to improve their coding practices.
+Since October 2016 he's the CTO of Bluesquare.
 He has been a frequent speaker at the Brussels chapter of Rails Girls and at Paris.rb meetup.